nicm42/100-days-of-code/log.md

 Thoughts: Now I get DOM manipulation and events.
 It's very similar to jQuery, it's just learning the exact syntax.
 I understood the DOM manipulation bits in the Javascript30 after doing that.

 Link to work: Nothing to link.

+Day 42:
+Progress: Revised template literals and CSS animations and transitions.
+Learnt the CSS box model.
+Did a 6kyu kata on codewars.
+Started on a simple game to use CSS animations and JS DOM manipulation.

+Thoughts: Now I get the difference between border-box and content-box.
+Those 6kyu katas are getting easier.

+Link to work: W3C exercises and https://www.codewars.com/users/nicm42/completed and https://github.com/nicm42/clickthedot